 It is so easy to forget that babies are little and everything is new to them.
-Going on a walk is stimulating all of baby's senses—new noises, smells, things to see.
-We oftentimes forget all of this and slip into the role of 'director of amusement' needing to stimulate babies with toys all day.
+Going on a walk is stimulating all of baby's senses—new noises, smells and things to see.
+We often forget this and slip into the role of 'director of amusement' needing to stimulate babies with toys all day.

 8. Try a motion nap.

 Consider your lifestyle.
 Do you like to get out of the house?
 Do you enjoy hikes and walks as a family?
-If so, get baby used to sleeping in the stroller or in the carrier.
+If so, get baby used to sleeping in the carrier.
 Don't worry that they will never sleep in their crib.

-Most babies that I work with before the age of 6 months need at least one motion nap a day and it's rare to see a baby at this age taking all of their naps in the crib.
-Switch up your naps, too—maybe you snuggle a nap, use the carrier for another, and get out in the stroller for another nap.
+Most babies that I work with younger than 6 months need at least one motion nap a day—it's rare to see a baby at this age taking all of their naps in the crib.
+Switch up your naps, too—maybe you snuggle for one nap, use the carrier for a second and get out in the stroller for a third nap.

-Try not to focus so much on the bigger picture when it comes time to your newborn.
-Maybe you got them to sleep in the swing for 20 minutes so you could take a shower (congrats!).
-Perhaps they took a pacifier and looked comfortable for a few minutes (amazing!).
-Take time to acknowledge and celebrate the small wins when you're in the midst of sleep struggles.
+Maybe you got them to sleep for 20 minutes so you could take a shower (congrats!).
+Perhaps they took a pacifier and looked comfortable for a few minutes while you made a cup of tea (amazing!).
+Take time to acknowledge and celebrate the small wins when you're in the midst of baby sleep struggles.

 10. Take care of yourself.

-Remember that you are doing a wonderful job, mama.
+Remember that you are doing a wonderful job.
 You are the absolute best person to be caring for your baby.
-The first six months are SO hard but hang in there.
-Don't be afraid to ask for help and make sure that you take time for you at the end of the day.
+The first six months are SO hard—but don't be afraid to ask for help.
+Make sure you make time for yourself at the end of the day.

 Designed with the same principles as weighted blankets to provide the littlest sleeps with a sense of calm and comfort, this innovative sleep sack with detachable swaddle wing helps babies get to sleep faster and stay asleep longer.
 More sleep for baby means more sleep for mama.
 Win!